Robert Noyce Science Teacher Scholarship Program

 Ed & Jean Cooper Scholarship for Teacher Training

-To support qualifying undergraduate student enrolled in the College of Education and Human Services Teacher Training program.
+To support qualifying undergraduate student enrolled in the College for Education and Engaged Learning Teacher Training program.

 Betty Sommer Endowed Scholarship

 Scholarship to support needy and deserving undergraduate students who are physical education majors enrolled in the teacher education program.
 Applicants must have a GPA of 3.0 or above and are required to submit a one-page essay on “college and community service commitment to promoting greater understanding and future goals.”

 An undergraduate or graduate student with financial need.
 Priority is given to students in the teacher preparation program who plan to teach chemistry or physics